rssbotd/rssbot/README.rst

 rssbot in your channel.

+*notes*

-*note* if reinstall fails, try pip uninstall to start pristine.
+1) if reinstall fails, try pip uninstall to start pristine.
+2) if that fails, install a fresh ``rssbot srv`` and reinstall.
+3) rssbots has been replaced with rssbot -s

 **INSTALL**